parappayo/book-notes/teamwork/psych-of-prog.md

 * Assembler - produces assembly code, frees the programmer of housekeeping tasks like counting clock cycles, calculating relative addresses, manually looking up ops codes, etc.
 * Austrian Army - in the 19th century, saw success through hierarchical organization, soldiers are seen as interchangeable; this model is still imitated today but often a project team is more like an engine with parts that cooperate than a pyramid structure for ambitious individuals to climb
 * Authoritarian Team - work is organized and guarded by the appointed leader; seems warm and friendly, is fragile, team members don't need to get along with each other, just get along with the leader; groups in crisis tend to be more accepting of strong leadership but more impatient with perceived incompetent leadership
-* Bebugging - opposite of debugging, agent introduces logic errors to motivate maintainers to search for error cases
+* Bebugging (Chaos Engineering) - opposite of debugging, agent introduces logic errors to motivate maintainers to search for error cases; in order to maintain alertness, radar systems introduce some artificial events so that human operators have something to watch out for
 * Bit-Picking - when management gets involved in technical implementation details; may come from a desire to be precise and mistaking precision for clarity
 * Blame-Analysis - find the person at fault for the problem; motivates people to hide the true cause
 * Blanks Error - a type of punch-card error commonly made by JCL novices